vladgitx/open-godfather/README.md

 ### Connection and spawning

-Players are placed into spectate mode when they connect, and all that's left is to spawn them. **This behavior might change though!**
+Players are placed into spectate mode when they connect, and all that's left is to spawn them.

 ### Damage